open-cogsci/datamatrix/doc-pelican/content/pages/statistics.md

 ## Creating a pivot table

 A pivot table is a table that contains aggregate data that is grouped in a certain way.
-For example, the example data below[^data] is from a behavioral experiment in which participants, coded by `subject_nr`, pressed a key on each trial.
+For example, the data used below[^data] is from a behavioral experiment in which participants, coded by `subject_nr`, pressed a key on each trial.
 The key-press response time is stored as `RT_search`.
 The experiment had different experimental conditions: `condition` and `load`.

-A common way to summarize this data is to put each participant in a different row, and each condition in a different column.
+A common way to summarize this kind of data is to put each participant in a different row, and each condition in a different column.
 The cells then contain the mean response time for a specific participant in a specific condition.
 That's a pivot table!

 You can create a pivot table with `pandas.pivot_table()`.
 This function accepts a `pandas.DataFrame` as first argument, and also returns a `pandas.DataFrame`.
 By wrapping this function with the `datamatrix.convert.wrap_pandas()` decorator, you can modify the function so that it works with `DataMatrix` objects instead.

 - <https://pandas.pydata.org/pandas-docs/stable/generated/pandas.pivot_table.html>
 - <%url:convert%>

-Let's see how this works:
+This sounds complicated, but it's actually really simple:

 ```python
 from datamatrix import io, convert as cnv